Here are a few important things to pay attention to when reading your pay statement:

 A. Deposit Date (or Check Date) and Advice #

 This is the date your net pay for the period will be available in your bank account, or the date your paycheck can be cashed or deposited.

 The “Advice #” is a reference number you can use if you need to ask a question about your statement.

 If you are having funds deposited directly into a bank account, this section shows your bank name, account type (checking or savings), and the last four digits of the account number, as well as how much money was deposited into each one.

 Bonus tip: If you opt for direct deposit, you can have specific amounts of money automatically deposited into different accounts (up to two savings and two checking).

 Related: How to Set Up and Use Direct Deposit

-The first three lines in this section show the amounts withheld for federal taxes, Social Security, and state and local taxes.
+These lines show the amounts withheld for federal taxes, Social Security, Medicare, and state and local taxes.

-The next lines below the taxes in this section show the amounts taken out for medical, dental, accidental death and dismemberment insurance, and vision care, as well as 401(k) contributions and stock purchases.
+This section shows the amounts taken out for medical, dental, accidental death and dismemberment insurance, and vision care, as well as 401(k) contributions and stock purchases.

 Bonus tip: If you don’t tell Walmart how much to take out for federal, state and local taxes (through an online W-4), they’re required to withhold taxes at the highest rate.